This article was last updated on January 31

 Due to the massive volume of unemployment claims filed as the result of the COVID-19 pandemic, the state of Michigan has struggled to process claims on a timely basis.
 Technical challenges, lack of personnel to handle incoming phone calls, and new federal programs taxed their existing system and caused significant delays for people seeking unemployment benefits.
 Michigan has since quadrupled the number of personnel to process claims and handle phone calls, improving its ability to approve claims and pay out benefits.
-On July 6, the agency reported that they intend to clear out its backlog and decide on all unpaid claims filed before June 1 by July 20.
-This backlog represents 30,000 claims or approximately 1% of the total claims submitted.

-The Michigan Department of Labor and Economic Opportunity (DOLEO) oversees a variety of employment, housing, and economic development initiatives for the state.
+The Michigan (MI) Department of Labor and Economic Opportunity (DOLEO) oversees a variety of employment, housing, and economic development initiatives for the state.
 The Unemployment Insurance Agency (UIA) is tasked with carrying out the unemployment insurance program, including processing claims and paying benefits.
 See below for details on the newly enhanced benefits available and how to file a claim.

 Extra $300 Unemployment under Lost Wages Assistance (LWA) program